Diggers (theater): Leaving San Francisco

 Running soup kitchens and medical clinics, however, was not the authentic, long-term concern of the Diggers' founders.
 After passing those institutions on to a local church and David E. Smith to continue, the Diggers moved out of the city, creating various land bases in California, including Forest Knolls, Olema, Covelo, Salmon River, Trinidad, and Black Bear Ranch.
 There they integrated with other groups — The Free Bakery, the Up Against the Wall Motherfuckers, and the Gypsy Truckers — creating The Free Family.

 That larger group still exists informally, and many of the Diggers' children and grandchildren remain in contact with one another, and many are still involved with progressive causes.

 In media

+Joan Didion chronicled her encounters with various Diggers in 1967 in the title essay of her 1968 book, Slouching Towards Bethlehem.

+David Talbot prominently features the Diggers and their influence on the city’s 1960s counterculture in Season of the Witch: Enchantment, Terror, and Deliverance in the City of Love, his historical account of San Francisco’s cultural and political transformation over the years.

 Various alternative communities like those of the Diggers were covered in a feature-length documentary film by Will Vinton, later known for his ClayMation studio in Portland, Oregon.
 This early-1970s documentary (1974 according to one source) was titled Gone for a Better Deal, but it has never been released in any video format.

 Haight-Ashbury Golden-Gate park poet Ashleigh Brilliant, later known for his pot-Shots epigrams, released a CD of his songs and parodies about "life in the Haight," including two songs about the Diggers.

 A fictionalized version of the Diggers was featured in Haleh Roshan's play Free Free Free Free.

 Jennifer Egan's novel The Invisible Circus involves the Diggers.